demjanp/bootstrap/README.md

-# bootstrap
+# permutation
-Bootstrapping test of dependency of two categorical variables.
+Permutation test of dependency of two categorical variables.

 ## Prerequisites